 the interview a bit, and show your value quickly upfront.

 Interviewers will try to determine how well you possess the needed types of skills and values the hiring organization is seeking during the job interview.
 Make sure you can easily communicate the factors in your career, how well they have contributed to the success.
 That way, your background and experiences will become an integral part of a desirable professional brand – that happens to be you.

-with the “age factor”, is something that we will just have to do…how we do it,
+Dealing with the “age factor”, is something that we will just have to do…how we do it.

-how we don’t let it become suck in the interviewers mind, that we’re “too old”,
+How we don’t let it become stuck in the interviewers mind, that we’re “too old”,

 is best addressed upfront, quickly and as directly as possible – this will all